7 Things To Be Careful Of After Surgery

 Many people experience pain after surgery.
 This is usually managed by taking medication.
 For minor surgery, a doctor may advise that you stick to over-the-counter medication.
 In other cases, you may be prescribed more heavy-duty painkillers (usually opioid-based).

-It is important to get the dosage right when taking pain medication.
-Overdosing could be dangerous in some instances or could simply encourage addiction.
-When taking two types of medication, make sure that they are OK to take together – there may be some over-the-counter painkillers or drugs for other conditions that you cannot take with morphine.
+It is essential to get the dosage right when taking pain medication.
+Overdosing could be dangerous in some instances or could encourage addiction.
+When taking two types of medication, make sure that they are OK to bring together – there may be some over-the-counter painkillers or drugs for other conditions that you cannot take with morphine.
 In some cases, you may also be advised against consuming alcohol.

 Pain medication is something you should try to wean yourself off of as soon as you can.
 This can prevent you from developing an addiction with withdrawal symptoms.
 A doctor may be able to help you lower your dose gradually.